awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 ## Output Artifacts<a name="action-reference-CodestarConnectionSource-output"></a>
 + **Number of Artifacts:** `1`
-+ **Description:** The artifacts generated from the repository are the output artifacts for the `CodestarConnectionSource` action\.
++ **Description:** The artifacts generated from the repository are the output artifacts for the `CodeStarSourceConnection` action\.
 The source code commit ID is displayed in CodePipeline as the source revision for the triggered pipeline execution\.
 You can configure the output artifact of this action in:
   + A ZIP file that contains the contents of the configured repository and branch at the commit specified as the source revision for the pipeline execution\.
   + A JSON file that contains a URL reference to the repository so that downstream actions can perform Git commands directly\.
 **Important**